 Away’s luggage shells are made of lightweight Makrolon polycarbonate, and they boast “unbreakable”, scratch resistant construction.

-While my bag did accumulate some scuffs and scrapes, it came through its first flight looking better than the Raden.
+While my bag did accumulate some scuffs and scrapes, it came through its first trip to the airport looking better than the Raden.
 Their prices are slightly lower than some of the brands featured here, which they claim is made possible by selling direct to consumers–that is, you won’t see Away bags in your local luggage shop anytime soon.

 Away makes quality luggage, but as you can see, the smart luggage features are really just a power bank, and that power bank is only available in the carry-on sizes.
 While you will probably spend more time with your carry-on bag than a checked bag, I sometimes pack only a checked bag, and found it useful to have a power bank on my large Raden bag.

-As useful as a power bank might be, I’d love to see them expand into additional smart functionality in 2017.
+As useful as a power bank might be–and Away gets kudos for being ahead of the curve when it comes to making the battery removable– it’s disappointing to see them moving into 2018 without expanding the integrated tech in their bags.
 Still, if you’re attracted to the style of the case, and appeal of mobile charging, an Away carry-on bag may still be a great choice for you.
 Your carry-on is less likely to exceed the weight limit (or be weighed by airlines to begin with), and since it mostly stays within close proximity, you’re less likely to need location services.

 If you’re on the fence about Away, scroll down to the bottom of this article to see how you can easily upgrade any suitcase with smart features.

 The non-tech features contribute to Away’s status as a solid case.
 The handy integrated TSA lock functions the same as Raden’s, locking onto the zipper pulls.
 Premium Japanese Hinamoto spinner wheels guarantee smooth sailing, and your shell, zipper, handle, and wheels are all covered by a lifetime warranty.
+Just contact Away if you have any issues and they’ll repair or replace your case.
 Away’s luggage also compares favorably when it comes to weight, coming in as the lightest of the bunch, something that’s very noticeable when handling the bag.

 While it’s nice to know that you’re covered if something breaks, the insubstantial feeling handle did give me a little pause.
 I frequently set a backpack on top of my carry-on, leaning against the handle, and the handle just felt like it bent and twisted to much to support the heavy backpack.
 I know I’m not the only one who does this, but I have to concede that it’s probably not part of the manufacturer design–and that bag functions just fine when you don’t ask it to support this extra weight.
 Away does say that the handle is meant to flex a bit in order to absorb shock.